 We have lots of fun railing tight snappy turns on the Great Joys and think they are the best of the bunch for carving.

-We laughed out loud when we discovered how fun the Great Joys are to ski in the deep powder that La Nina provided last winter in the Sierra Nevada.
+We laughed out loud when we discovered how fun the Great Joys are to ski in the deep powder that Miracle March provided us in the Sierra Nevada.

 They have the fattest shovel width in the whole review, a whopping 142mm; the next closest is the powderhound of a ski the Rossignol Soul 7 HD W. These fat shovels push the powder out of the way and keep you floating over the surface like a water ski.
 Paired with how easy and snappy they are to turn, they are a joyful ride in the powder.